thopiekar/rcraid-dkms/arch/README.md

   mkinitcpio -p linux54
 ```

-Sources for this install were forked from https://github.com/thopiekar/rcraid-dkms
-I left original debian folder as im using many distros and its handy.

 Note: If you just planning on switching to rcraid, my advice is: don't.
 Support from AMD for Promontory raid on Linux is pretty much non-existent.
 You will be way better off sticking with mdadm, zfs or lvm.